openshift-labs/learn-katacoda/middleware/middleware-kafka/kafka-debezium/01-deploying-a-broker.md

-Debezium connectors record all events to a [Red Hat AMQ Streams](https://developers.redhat.com/blog/2018/10/29/how-to-run-kafka-on-openshift-the-enterprise-kubernetes-with-amq-streams/) Kafka cluster.
-Applications then consume those events through AMQ Streams.
-Debezium uses the Apache Kafka Connect framework, which makes all of Debezium’s connectors into Kafka Connector source connectors.
-As such, they can be deployed and managed using AMQ Streams’ Kafka Connect custom Kubernetes resources.
+Debezium uses the Apache Kafka Connect framework, and Debezium connectors are implemented as Kafka Connector source connectors.

+Debezium connectors capture change events from database tables and emit records of those changes to a [Red Hat AMQ Streams](https://developers.redhat.com/blog/2018/10/29/how-to-run-kafka-on-openshift-the-enterprise-kubernetes-with-amq-streams/) Kafka cluster.
+Applications can consume event records through AMQ Streams.

+In AMQ Streams, you use Kafka Connect custom Kubernetes resources to deploy and manage the Debezium connectors.

-### Logging in to the Cluster via OpenShift CLI
+### Logging in to the cluster from the OpenShift CLI

-Before creating any applications, login as admin.
-This will be required if you want to log in to the web console and use it.

-To login to the OpenShift cluster from the _Terminal_ run:
+To log in to the OpenShift cluster from a _terminal_, enter the following command:

 ``oc login -u developer -p developer``{{execute}}

-This will log you in using the credentials:
+The preceding command logs you in with the following credentials:

 * **Username:** ``developer``
 * **Password:** ``developer``

-Use the same credentials to log into the web console.
+You can use the same credentials to log into the web console.

-### Creating your own namespace
+### Creating a namespace

-To create a new (project) namespace called ``debezium`` for the AMQ Streams Kafka Cluster Operator run the command:
+Let's create a namespace (project) with the name ``debezium`` for the AMQ Streams Kafka Cluster Operator.
+Enter the following command:

 ``oc new-project debezium``{{execute}}

 ### Creating a Kafka cluster

-Create a new Kafka cluster named `my-cluster` with 1 Zookeeper and 1 broker node using `ephemeral` storage to simplify the deployment.
-The Red Hat AMQ streams operator is already installed in the cluster.
+Now we'll create a Kafka cluster named `my-cluster` that has one Zookeeper node and one broker node.

-Create the Kafka cluster by issuing the following command:
+To simplify the deployment, the YAML file that we'll use to create the cluster specifies the use of `ephemeral` storage.

+> **Note:**
+    The Red Hat AMQ Streams Operator is pre-installed in the cluster.
+Because we don't have to install the Operators in this scenario,`admin` permissions are not required to complete the steps that follow.
+In an actual deployment, to make an Operator available from all projects in a cluster, you must be logged in with `admin` permission before you install the Operator.

+Enter the following command to create the Kafka cluster:

 `oc -n debezium apply -f /root/projects/debezium/kafka-cluster.yaml`{{execute}}

-### Check Kafka cluster deployment
+### Checking the status of the Kafka cluster

-Follow up the Zookeeper and Kafka deployment to validate it is running.
+Verify that the Zookeeper and Kafka pods are deployed and running in the cluster.

-To watch the pods status run the following command:
+Enter the following command to check the status of the pods:

 ``oc -n debezium get pods -w``{{execute}}

-You will see the pods for Zookeeper, Kafka and the Entity Operator changing the status to `running`.
-It should look similar to the following:
+After a few minutes, the status of the pods for Zookeeper, Kafka, and the Entity Operator change to `running`.
+The output of the `get pods` command should look similar to the following example:

 ```bash
 NAME                                                   READY   STATUS              RESTARTS   AGE